House in the Fall

 Cold weather is here on Long Island, and just like you, pests like mice, rats, squirrels, raccoons, and more are looking for warm shelter indoors throughout the next few chilly months.
 Despite the common myth that pests die off during the winter, on the contrary, you may see an increase in pest activity as these critters look for warmth and food.

-Fall and Winter Pest Control Tips House in the Fall
+Fall and Winter Pest Control Tips

 To help you keep pests out of your home this winter, we’ve compiled a list of fall and winter pest control tips to help you best protect your home, family, and pets from New York’s common household pests.